 - Step 7

-- If your mobile visitor volume is less than 10% of your overall visitor traffic to this page, you will want to track traffic from all three device types.
-Otherwise, chose desktop visitors only.
+- If your mobile visitor volume is less than 25% of your overall visitor traffic to this page, you will want to track traffic from all three device types.
+Otherwise, choose desktop visitors only.

 Note: Be careful when creating a second Snapshot for the same page using Page Camera.
-It is possible that you might create a Multiple Snapshot error if you overlap the device type visitor tracking between multiple Snapshots tracking the same page.
+You might create a Multiple Snapshot error if you overlap the device type visitor tracking between multiple Snapshots tracking the same page.

 - Step 8